chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-2/readme.md

 9:00 -> listening to calm autumn jazz and ambient, coffe and feeding/petting my cat.

-around 10:00 -> made today tasklist
+around 10:00 -> made today tasklist.

-10:30 -> took pictures of the green box and started to work on the other ones
+10:30 -> took pictures of the green box and started to work on the other ones.

 11:20 -> box are ready to be glued and folded.
 I also found what could be the crank on the grey one.

 ![boxCutout](images/box-proto-cutout.jpg)

-11:40 -> 2 out of 3 finished // trying to get the hole right for the crank that will be added to the grey box
+11:40 -> 2 out of 3 finished // trying to get the hole right for the crank that will be added to the grey box.

 12:14 -> found a way to make holes ! boxes are done ! will be updating pictures after eating break :)

+13:08 -> back to work.